ibm-cloud-docs/vpc/console-tutorial.md

 ssh -i <path-to-private-key-file> root@<public-ip-address>
 ```
 {: pre}

+The user login 'root' is disabled by default in Fedora Core OS.
+The user login 'core' can be used to log in to Fedora Core OS instances.
+{: note}

 For more information about how to connect to your instance, see [Connecting to Linux instances](/docs/vpc?topic=vpc-vsi_is_connecting_linux).